schriftgestalt/GlyphsSDK/Python Templates/README.md

 - **IBOutlets** *(.py->GUI)*: Make UI elements available to your Python code.
 Then your code can change these elements (like the caption of a text field)
 - **IBActions** *(GUI->.py)*: Call methods in the Python code from actions in the UI (like the click of a button)

-The two sample plugins here that use a UI, `File format` and `Filter with dialog`, are small functional plugins the make use of both IBOutlets and IBActions.
+The two sample plugins here that use a UI, `File format` and `Filter with dialog`, are small functional plugins that make use of both IBOutlets and IBActions.

 ##### 1. IBOutlets: Make UI elements available to Python

 At the root of the plugin class, you define variables that will be linked to UI elements.
-In this example, we want to attach the `NSView` object (the Custom View window pane from Interface Builder) to the variable `settings_view`.
+In this example, we want to attach the `NSView` object (the *Custom View* window pane from Interface Builder) to the variable `settings_view`.
 (Glyphs then accesses the NSView object found in this variable through the function `exportSettingsView()`.

 ```python
 class CSVFileExport (NSObject, GlyphsFileFormatProtocol):